AlexanderAbramovPav/AlexanderAbramovPav/README.md

 <h1 align="center">Hello there👋, I'm Alexander!</h1>

-👨‍💻 I have 5+ years in Web-development (as a Frontend developer and as an IT Product Owner)
+👨‍💻 I have 6+ years in Web-development (as a Frontend developer and as an IT Product Owner)

 ⭐ I'm very passionate to build customer focused products, especially acting as a Frontend developer

-🚀 I managed to launch several successful products from scratch and get high marks from users
+🚀 I managed to launch several successful products from scratch and optimised the existed ones with great feedback from users.

 👨‍🎓 My strong sides align in constant studying and practicing new technologies and finding the perfect balance between value for business and development efforts